AI Could Break the Power Grid, Energy Dept. Warns

-Half of all new American electric power will be consumed by artificial intelligence data centers by 2030 – according to the Department of Energy (DoE) which warned in a report out Monday that the nation is facing an energy disaster unless it adopts innovative methods of power generation.
+Half of all new American electric power will be consumed by artificial intelligence data centers by 2030, according to the Department of Energy (DoE), which warned in a report out Monday that the nation is facing an energy disaster unless it adopts innovative methods of power generation.

 “Absent decisive intervention, the Nation’s power grid will be unable to meet projected demand for manufacturing, re-industrialization, and data centers driving artificial intelligence innovation,” says the DoE report mandated by a Trump administration executive order in April to assess the current state of energy in the United States.